All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Breakfast.
 After the 30-minute wait, have a protein-focused breakfast.
 This is your first chance to get nutrients, so make it count.

 Many patients find this 30-minute window works naturally with their morning routine.
 Use the time to shower, get dressed, or handle morning tasks.
-By the time you are ready to eat, the absorption window has passed.
+By the time you're ready to eat, the absorption window has passed.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Protein: The Non-Negotiable